Giovanni-Schroevers/pkm-card-maker-back/README.md

 ## Setup

-This setup assumes that you have python 3.7 and pip installed.
+**This setup requires you to have a 64-bit python 3.7 and pip installed.**
 A virtual environment will be used to install dependencies.

 - Install pipenv with `$ pip install pipenv`